kvnvallis/misc/README.md

 1. Clone the repository and copy the `ffloop` folder to a new location like `~/bin/src/ffloop/`
 2. Make sure `~/bin` is in your PATH.
-3. Create a symlink one level up: `ln -s ~/bin/src/ffloop/ffloop.sh ~/bin/ffloop.sh`
+3. Create a symlink one level up: `ln -s ~/bin/src/ffloop/ffloop.sh ~/bin/ffloop`
 4. If using windows open cmd.exe as admin and create a symlink with `mklink` instead.
+5. Type `ffloop` from any directory (use git bash or cygwin in windows).